-- 1. Ensure PTO is disengaged, handbrake applied and gearshift in Park or Neutral before starting. - 2.
-Depress the brake and, turn the ignition switch to the centre position, wait for 5 seconds. - 3.
-Crank the engine by turning the key fully clockwise.
+1. Ensure PTO is disengaged, handbrake applied and gearshift is in neutral before starting.

+2. Depress the brake and clutch, and turn the ignition switch fully clockwise to crank the engine.
 Release key when engine starts.
-If it doesn't start within 20 secs or starts and then stops, return the key to the off position, wait a few seconds and then repeat the above procedure. - 4.
-Allow engine to idle for a few seconds to allow oil to reach the turbo-charger.
+If it doesn't start within 20 secs or starts and then stops, return the key to the off position, wait a few seconds and then repeat the above procedure.

+3. Allow engine to idle for a few seconds to allow oil to reach the turbo-charger.
 Avoid high engine revs until the engine and hydraulic system have warmed up.